Derek Sage: Washington State

 Sage accepted his first Power Five job in 2017, becoming the inside receivers coach at Washington State, which ran an air raid offense under head coach Mike Leach.
 The Cougars' passing offense ranked second in the nation and first in the Pac-12 Conference in 2017, with 366.8 yards per game, and it led the Pac-12 in touchdown passes.

 UCLA

 In 2018, Sage reunited with Chip Kelly when he was hired as the tight ends coach at UCLA.
 In his inaugural season at UCLA, Sage mentored future NFL Draft pick Caleb Wilson, who led the nation's tight ends in receptions per game, receiving yards per game, and total receiving yards.
 His 965 receiving yards on the season were the most ever for a UCLA tight end.

 In 2019, Sage stayed on as tight ends coach and assumed responsibilities as the team's special teams coordinator following the departure of special teams coordinator Roy Manning.

-Nevada (second stint)
+Nevada (Second Stint)

 Following the 2021 season, Sage joined Ken Wilson's inaugural staff at Nevada as the offensive coordinator.

+Toledo (Second Stint)

+Following the 2023 season, Sage was hired to be the Tight Ends coach at the University of Toledo under Jason Candle.